upnextfm/scripts/README.md

 upnext.fm user scripts
 ======================
-Click the name of the script to get the code.
+Click the name of the script from the list below to get the code.
 From upnext.fm, click on `Options` and then `Scripting`.
 Paste the code into your scripts box.

 ![Scripting Box Screenshot](https://raw.githubusercontent.com/upnextfm/scripts/master/images/scripting_box.png)